datalad/datalad-remake/README.md

 are listed as outputs in the command above.

-Note that only output files that are defined by the `-o/--output` option will be available in the dataset after `datalad compute`.
+Note that only output files that are defined by the `-o/--output` option will be available in the dataset after `datalad make`.
 Similarly, only the files defined by `-i/--input` will be available as inputs to the computation (the computation is performed in a "scratch" directory, so the input files must be copied there and the output files must be copied back).